When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 Replace the ABS computer module.

 ABS controller monitors the wheel rotation speed and can sometimes go out.
-The computer module is on top of the pump motor and held by 4-5 mounting bolts.
+The computer module is mounted on top of the pump motor and secured with 4-5 mounting bolts.
 If you hear a humming brake noise or the ABS light remains on after turning off the key, then it means one of the valve control coils is already burned out and needs immediate replacement.

 Finally, check the stator ring.

-The ABS wheel sensor works together with the stator ring to monitor wheel speed rotation.
-If the stator ring is damaged, it can cause a malfunction of the ABS system.
+The ABS wheel sensor works with the stator ring to monitor wheel rotation speed.
+If the stator ring is damaged, it can cause the ABS system to malfunction.

-Check to ensure the stator ring is not damaged or dislodged, resulting in missing teeth resulting in the activation of the ABS light.
-A damaged tooth on the stator ring provides intermittent signals to the front wheel sensor.
-The ABS wheel sensor sends a different error code that looks like a reluctor ring with teeth on it.
+Check to ensure the stator ring is not damaged or dislodged, as missing teeth can activate the ABS light.
+A damaged tooth on the stator ring intermittently signals the front wheel sensor.
+The ABS wheel sensor sends a different error code that appears to be a reluctor ring with teeth.
 As the wheel rotates, the teeth pass the magnetic speed sensor, giving a reading in miles per hour.

-However, the controller sees the wheel as not moving and pulses out brake calipers on the wheel.
-The erratic signal turns on the warning ABS light, and the ABS system may go active and pulse your brakes at low speeds.
+However, the controller sees the wheel as not moving and pulses the brake calipers on it.
+An erratic signal triggers the ABS warning light, and the ABS system may activate and pulse your brakes at low speeds.
 Physically inspect the stator ring to ensure there are no missing teeth, which means no warning light.

 FAQs